Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • There is chest pain or fainting with injury

-• There is concern for poisoning, overdose, or severe metabolic illness
+• There is concern about poisoning, overdose, or severe metabolic illness

 How JHN Evaluates Seizure-Like Events